leesadie/prostateimaging/README.md

 # Prostate Imaging Models

 Tests from building models with 3D prostate MR images to design and validate an end-to-end workflow for modeling with medical image data.
+Models are built for testing this workflow only.

 ## Models